sstevens2/checkm-chtc-pipeline/Readme.md

 ### What if I want to get all the checkm results not just the results parsed above?

-If there is additional if you want from the checkm results or you want the full results back for each lineage specific run, you can use the `chtc-checkm-all.sub` and `chtc-checkm-all.sh` scripts.
+If there is additional info you want from the checkm results for each lineage specific run, you can use the `chtc-checkm-all.sub` and `chtc-checkm-all.sh` scripts.

 Inputs are the same as above but with the `all` versions of the scripts.
 And you can run it with the same directions as above, except the submit command is changed to: